apache/tvm/docs/dev/microtvm_design.rst

 Executing Models
 ----------------

-The TVM compiler traditionally outputs 3 pieces:
+The TVM compiler traditionally outputs three pieces:

-1. Model operator implementations, as discussed above.
+1. Model operator implementations, as discussed above;
-2. A model execution graph, encoded as JSON
+2. A model execution graph, encoded as JSON; and
-3. Simplified parameters
+3. Simplified parameters.

 To correctly execute the model, a Graph Runtime needs to reconstruct the graph in memory, load the parameters, and then invoke the operator implementations in the correct order.